 Is your backyard safe for your pet?

 Given the current stay-at-home climate, many of us find ourselves spending more time in our backyards than ever before.
-This is not a bad thing.
 With so many challenges demanding our attention this year, a low-key summer on our own turf could be just what the doctor ordered.

 But as we’re kicking back, let’s not forget about our four-legged friends.
 If they’re also spending more time than usual in the yard, boredom and curiosity may drive them to get into things that could potentially be harmful.